about

 Why did NICET move from Work Elements to "Standard" CBT exams?

-Will the certification Levels that I earned by testing work elements still be valid?
+Will the certification levels that I earned by testing work elements still be valid?

 What if I don't pass the exam?